Michelle Li: 2013–2014

+2015–2016

 At the 2015 Pan American Games, Li successfully defended her title, defeating fellow Canadian Rachel Honderich in the final.

 In 2016, she qualified to represent Canada at the 2016 Summer Olympics but was defeated by P. V. Sindhu (21-19, 15-21, 17-21) and ranked 2nd in the group stage of women's singles.

 Michelle also had several operations in 2016 to fix nagging injuries sustained earlier in her career.
 She took a year off in 2017 to heal from the operations and to focus on a comeback for 2018.
 After deeming herself fully fit, she entered the stage relatively quietly in 2018 until she made a landmark win against the 3rd seed Ratchanok Intanon in round 16 of the All England Open.
 She had not defeated Intanon previously.
 Michelle's progress was clear as she moved quickly around the court, playing much lighter on her feet than in previous years.

+2017–2021

 During the 2018 Thomas Uber Cup, Li again played well.
 She defeated India's Saina Nehwal, who she had not previously beaten, by 21–15, 16–21, and 16–21.
 Li spearheaded Canada to their first-ever Uber Cup quarterfinal, and she defeated Sung Ji-hyun (21–14, 21–15).
 Canada eventually lost 3–1 to South Korea.
+Li also won her first Macau Open title by defeating the Olympic gold medalist, Li Xuerui (21-15, 21-18) in the quarterfinals in the same year.

 In the 2019 Japan Open, Li played and defeated the No. 1 seed, Tai Tzu-ying (21–15, 15–21, 22–20), to reach the semis.
+She also reached another semi-finals in the 2019 Korea Open after defeating the No. 4 seed, Nozomi Okuhara (21-23, 21-16, 21-19).
+In the same year, she successfully defended her title again at the 2019 Pan American Games.

 She qualified to represent Canada at the 2020 Summer Olympics but was defeated by Nozomi Okuhara (9–21, 7–21) in the round of 16.

+2022

 In 2022, Li won a silver medal at the 2022 Commonwealth Games after defeating Kirsty Gilmour of Scotland in the semi-finals and losing to P. V. Sindhu in the final.
 In the same year, Li also made a breakthrough in the 2022 BWF World Championships by defeating the eighth seed, Ratchanok Intanon, again in the round of 16.
 Though she eventually lost to the Olympic gold medalist and Chinese player Chen Yufei, it marked her first time getting into the quarterfinals of the BWF World Championships since 2011.